department-of-veterans-affairs/va.gov-team/products/identity-personalization/logged-in-homepage/2.0-redesign/product/design-plan-breakdown.md

 This first project is focused on the logged-in homepage redesign and retirement of MyVA.
 We have broken this project down into 3 phases.

-- Phase 1: Design and plan the wireframe for the blue sky logged-in homepage.
+- Phase 1: Design and plan the high-level wireframe for the blue sky logged-in homepage.
 - Phase 2: Design Healthcare and Disability section
 - Phase 3: Design Education and Records sections